-After arriving at the Naples Airport, we head straight for our deluxe hotel in beautiful historic Naples.
+After arriving at the Naples Airport, we head straight for our deluxe hotel in beautiful historic Naples, the vibrant heart of Southern Italy.
 After some free time to relax and get settled, we will meet our local guide for a private guided walking tour of the Centro Storico, or historic center, of this fascinating city.
 Perhaps you can even try what many believe to be the finest espresso in the world!
 Our welcome dinner tonight is at a wonderful ristorante featuring Neapolitan specialties.

 Little Amalfi, unbeknownst to most, was the first maritime republic in Italy.
 Although many people think only of the glamour and natural beauty that is the Amalfi Coast, this area is also rich in history: In 839, Amalfi gained its independence and became a flourishing city-state.
 For two centuries, this small hamlet, with a natural harbor and protection from the Monti Lattari, was a true maritime power.
 From the Middle Ages well into the Renaissance, paper production was one of Amalfi’s key industries, and its prolific shipyard fueled the town’s political and commercial power.

-After breakfast, we will depart for Ravello, a tiny village terraced high above the Tyrrhenian Sea that is known for music.
+This morning we will visit Ravello, a tiny village terraced high above the Tyrrhenian Sea that is known for music.
 Ravello has been a source of inspiration for poets and musicians for centuries, including the German composer Richard Wagner, whose second act of his opera Parsifal was set there.
-In honor of Wagner, the Villa Rufolo hosts the Ravello Music Festival, an annual music festival displaying the talents of numerous artists and musicians from around the world (more about this later).
-With our private local guide, we'll visit the aforementioned Villa Rufolo, built for a wealthy Italian family between 1270 and 1280, and also the Villa Cimbrone, a 14th century villa offering incomparable views of the entire Amalfi Coast.
-After some free time for lunch, we will depart for the award-winning Marisa Cuomo winery for a winery tour and tasting.
-Tonight, we have dinner al fresco as a group.
+In honor of Wagner, the Villa Rufolo hosts the Ravello Music Festival, an annual music festival displaying the talents of numerous artists and musicians from around the world.

-Today, we depart for the Naples Capodochino Airport for our return flights home.
+Today, sadly, we depart for the Naples Capodichino Airport for our return flights home.

 Also see tour packages in: